 If you've been a self confessed coffee aficionado for so long, the term coffee cupping might sound familiar to you.

-But do you know what coffee cupping is?
+But do you know what coffee cupping really is?

 Coffee cupping, as defined by Wikipedia, is "the practice of observing the tastes and aromas of brewed coffee".
 It includes lots of factors, techniques, and the Specialty Coffee Association of America (SCAA) even set a certain standard for this.

 So, imagine looking at the label of your favorite coffee beans, and seeing the terms "with hints of nuts, caramel, and chocolate".

 That label is a product of cupping!